HomeSense

-HomeSense (stylized as Homesense in Europe and the United States) is a Canadian chain of discount home furnishing stores owned by TJX Companies.
+HomeSense (stylized as Homesense in Europe and the United States) is a Canadian chain of discount home furnishing stores owned by TJX.
 It originated in Canada in 2001, and was expanded to Europe in 2008 and the United States in 2017.
 Outside of the United States, the chain is comparable to the TJX-owned HomeGoods.
 Within the US, where HomeGoods already operates, it features more big ticket items than its sister store.

 History

 Canadian operations

 Since 2001 this brand operates in Canada, as of 2014, HomeSense holds over 100 stores including its "Mega-stores" which include full Winners and HomeSense stores combined.
 The Canadian chain is similar to TJX's HomeGoods chain in the United States.

-HomeSense operates along with Winners and Marshalls in Canada both of which share common ownership by TJX Companies.
+HomeSense operates along with Winners and Marshalls in Canada both of which share common ownership by TJX.

 Homesense specializes in home furnishings, selling products that range from low end to name brand.
 Prices tend to be competitive to account for minor defects or discontinued lines; however they also carry products that are in excellent condition.
 Some of their items can also be found in other department stores.